-Flea and Tick Prevention: Vet Q&A
+Flea & Tick Prevention: Vet Q&A

 While flea and tick prevention measures should be taken year-round, the risk of bites and infestations increases in the warmer months.
 Depending on the climate where you live, you may be entering “flea and tick season” in late spring.

-With that in mind, we talked to Dr. Zeitlin in West Palm Beach, Fl to get a vet’s answers to some common flea and tick questions.
+With that in mind, we talked to Dr. Zeitlin in West Palm Beach, FL to get a vet’s answers to some common flea and tick questions.

 Can indoor-only pets get fleas?

 Yes, feral cats and wildlife such as raccoons and foxes can bring fleas into your untreated yard.
 Once established in the yard, they can easily be brought into the home by you or an untreated pet that is allowed outdoors.

 If you have multiple pets, or dogs and cats in your household, it's important to treat both with the appropriate preventative medicine.
 If one pet gets fleas, it is extremely easy to soon have a whole infestation on your hands.